AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-edge/README.md

 └── openssl.cnf                    Configuration file for OpenSSL.
 ```

-## Command-line terminal
+## Command-line interface

-To follow the procedures in this example you need a command-line terminal or shell to run commands.
+To follow the procedures in this example you need a command-line interface or shell to run commands.

-In some command listings, the commands are described as is, ready to be copied to your terminal and executed.
+In some command listings, the commands are described as is, ready to be copied to your command-line interface and executed.

 <!-- markdownlint-disable MD040 -->
 ```